-- 15 Regional Training Centers in partnership with locallybased organizations in 14 states - 2 mixed development projects on Milwaukee's North and South sides fostering healthy food access - Dozens of school and community gardens in Milwaukee, Madison, and Chicago - 10+ farm stands throughout the City of Milwaukee merican Farm Bureau Federation is the unified national voice of agriculture, working Through its grassroots organizations to enhance and strengthen the lives of rural Americans and build strong, prosperous agricultural communities.
-Farm Bureau is an independent, non-governmental, voluntary organization governed by and representing farm and ranch families united for the purpose of analyzing their problems and formulating action to achieve educational improvement, economic opportunity and social advancement and, thereby, to promote the national well-being.
-Farm Bureau is local, county, state, national and international in its scope and influence and is non-partisan, non-sectarian and non-secret in character.
-Farm Bureau is the voice of agricultural producers at all levels.
-While issues and challenges have changed for America's farmers and ranchers over the past eight decades, the mission and goals of Farm Bureau have remained true to that spirit.
-Farm Bureau members have become more vocal in speaking out on issues of concern for the nation's farmers and ranchers.
+- 15 Regional Training Centers in partnership with locallybased organizations in 14 states - 2 mixed development projects on Milwaukee's North and South sides fostering healthy food access - Dozens of school and community gardens in Milwaukee, Madison, and Chicago - · 10+ farm stands throughout the City of Milwaukee merican Farm Bureau Federation is the unified national voice of agriculture, working through its grassroots organizations to enhance and strengthen the lives of rural Americans and build strong, prosperous agricultural communities.
+Farm Bureau is an independent, nongovernmental, voluntary organization governed by and representing farm and ranch families united for the purpose of analyzing their problems and formulating action to achieve educational improvement, economic opportunity and social advancement and, thereby, to promote the national well-being.